Eppo-exp/eppo-docs/docs/data-management/certified-metrics/dbt-models.md

 We recommend setting up a separate Eppo workspace for staging changes to Certified Metrics.
 Please contact your Eppo support representative or email support@geteppo.com to have this created.

 To connect a GitHub repository, you’ll need to complete the following steps:
-1. Add tags to your DBT model configuration files as described above
+1. Add tags to your dbt model configuration files as described above
 2. Create an API key in both your production and staging Eppo workspaces.
 This can be done by going to **Admin** >> **API Keys** in each workspace.
 Make sure that the keys have read/write access to the Certified Metrics Sync permission
-3. Add the API keys as a [GitHub secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) named `EPPO_API_KEY` and `EPPO_API_KEY_STAGING` to your DBT project.
+3. Add the API keys as a [GitHub secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) named `EPPO_API_KEY` and `EPPO_API_KEY_STAGING` to your dbt project.
 (Alternatively, you can use GitHub environments, but will need to adjust the workflow yaml below slightly)
 4. Copy the following GitHub workflow yaml into a new file `.github/workflows/run_eppo_metric_sync.yaml` .
-Replace `my_database.my_schema` with the location of your DBT models within your data warehouse.
+Replace `my_database.my_schema` with the location of your dbt models within your data warehouse.

 ```yaml
 name: Sync Eppo Metrics